The saying, “Some like it hot, some like it cold” certainly applies to runners’ opinions about the best temperature for running.

 The extent to which the temperature affects your running performance seems to be influenced by your pace.

-Even though we’d expect to see less of a time consequence for faster runners having a quicker pace, the relative effect of temperature seems to be less impactful for elite runners, perhaps due to the thermoregulatory benefits of having lower body fat.
+Even though we’d expect less of a time consequence for faster runners having a quicker pace, the relative effect of temperature seems less impactful for elite runners, perhaps due to the thermoregulatory benefits of having lower body fat.

-So, what should you do when it’s hotter than that sweet spot of 44° F and 59° F (7–15° C)?
-Make sure you’re staying as hydrated as possible, run in the shade, and give yourself grace–it’s normal to slow down.
+So, what should you do when it’s hotter than that sweet spot running weather of 44° F and 59° F (7–15° C)?
+Drink water and electrolytes to stay hydrated, run in the shade or early morning or evening, and give yourself grace–it’s normal to slow down.

 To ensure you stay as well-hydrated as possible, check out our hydration guides for runners!